 33 years ago - 6-year-old Bruce Wayne meets Alfred Pennyworth, who has returned to Wayne Manor for his father's funeral.
 Alfred helps young Bruce outsmart a bully and chooses to stay on as the Wayne's butler.
+Carmine Falcone, after being shot by Sal Maroni's father, is brought to Wayne Manor where Thomas Wayne saves his life.

 31 years ago - 8-year-old Bruce Wayne falls through an abandoned well into the future batcave.
 His parents are gunned down by a mugger.
 Bruce is found by Leslie Thompkins and cared for by Officer James Gordon.
+At his parents funeral, Carmine Falcone promies him one favor.

 25 years ago - 14-year-old Bruce Wayne leaves Gotham City to travel the world, training for his mission.
 Alfred Pennyworth maintains the illusion that he is away at a series of boarding schools.